Combining Transformers with Natural Language Explanations: Experimental Setup

 \section{Experimental Setup}

 To test our approach, we consider two distinct classification scenarios.
-In the first, we extend the work in~\cite{ruggeri2021detecting} focusing on the legal domain for unfair clause detection in online Terms of Service, by employing explanations given by legal experts as domain knowledge.
-In the second scenario, we explore the argument mining case study of claim detection by employing evidence information as knowledge source, following the assumption that class correlation might ease the classification task.
-To ensure reproducibility, we made all our code and data available at the following repository:~\url{https://bitbucket.org/hl2exe/membert/}.
+In the first, we extend the work in~\citep{ruggeri2021detecting} focusing on the legal domain for unfair clause detection in online Terms of Service, by employing explanations given by legal experts as domain knowledge.
+In the second scenario, we explore the argument mining case study of claim detection by considering evidence as the source of knowledge, following the assumption that class correlation might ease the classification task.

+These scenarios motivated some architectural choices regarding the usage of memory.
+Typically, when memory slots contain connected segments of text, steps $(ii)-(iv)$ described in Section~\ref{sec:problem_formulation} are repeated multiple times to capture sequential information.
+However, since our memory slots contain independent fragments, we run these steps just once.
+In the MANN jargon, this means setting the number of hops to 1.

+Both our case studies have input examples associated with multiple target memory slots and examples associated with none.
+For example, a negative result (a clause that is not unfair) has no associated justification.
+For these reasons, we adopt sigmoid-based rather than softmax-based attention scores.

+For each case study, we carried out hyper-parameter calibration following standard procedures (see Section~I in the Supplementary Material).

+Concerning memory sampling, we consider sampling a small memory $\bar{M}$ with memory size ${\vert} \bar{M} {\vert} \ll {\vert} M {\vert}$ for efficiency reasons.
+A small memory can reduce potential noise derived from unrelated memory slots and maintain low demand for computational resources.
+We evaluated different memory sizes in a preliminary experimental setting to observe their effects on model performance.
+We eventually arbitrarily picked a small ${\vert} \bar{M} {\vert}$ for both tasks based on how frequently a memory slot is associated with an input example.
+Nonetheless, we report a sensitivity analysis of $\lvert \bar{M} \lvert$ in Section 3 of the Supplementary Material.